kapwing/ghost-themes/README.md

 yarn symlink --theme ease --site ~/sites/test-ghost
 ```

+To create a local ghost instance for testing, follow the instructions here: https://ghost.org/docs/install/local/.
+On my machine, I created a new directory called `test-ghost`, and this is where I created the local ghost instance that I use for testing theme development.

 To create an installable theme zip file in packages/headline/dist/:

 # create .zip file